Room 10.10, David Hume Tower

 Since 2010 she organises a university-wide interdisciplinary feminism and gender reading group (http://interfemedinburgh.wordpress.com).

-Lena is currently researching gender and medical authority in A. C. Doyle's medical stories, and is also co-editing with Ally Crockford a special issue of Nineteenth-Century Gender Studies entitled 'Writing Bodies: Gender and Medicine in the Nineteenth Century' (forthcoming July 2013).
-She is a co-editor (with Karin Sellberg and Kam Aghtan) of two forthcoming collections stemming from the 2011 conference Bodies in Movement: Intersecting Discourses of Materiality in the Sciences and the Arts.
+Lena is currently researching gender and medical authority in A. C. Doyle's medical stories, and is also co-editing (with Karin Sellberg and Kam Aghtan) two forthcoming collections stemming from the 2011 conference Bodies in Movement: Intersecting Discourses of Materiality in the Sciences and the Arts.
+She recently co-edited with Ally Crockford a special issue of Nineteenth-Century Gender Studies entitled 'Writing Bodies: Gender and Medicine in the Nineteenth Century' (July 2013).

-She is furthermore co-organising the symposium Critical Pedagogies: Equality and Diversity in a Changing Institution, to be held in Edinburgh in September 2013 (http://criticalpedagogies2013.wordpress.com).
+She is furthermore working on feminist pedagogy, in connection to which she recently co-organised the symposium Critical Pedagogies: Equality and Diversity in a Changing Institution, held in Edinburgh in September 2013 (http://criticalpedagogies2013.wordpress.com), and is now preparing for the 2014 event Shakespeare's Sister: Equality and Diversity in English Literature.

 This article was published on Mar 18, 2011